 Hash comes from the French word ‘hacher’ or ‘to chop.’
-Everything about Ground Beef Hash has a rough chopped, rustic feel to it.
-This recipe has a nice cheesy top, but if you like a super Cheesy Hamburger Hash, feel free to experiment with some in the filling or add different blends of cheeses.
+Everything about ground beef hash has a roughly chopped, rustic feel to it.
+This recipe has a nice cheesy topping, but if you like a super cheesy hamburger hash, feel free to experiment with some in the filling or add different blends of cheeses.
 I don’t think you can ever go wrong with cheese!

-- Super flexible recipe that you can’t mess up
+- The super flexible recipe that you can’t mess up

 - Easy down-home comfort food!